Baltimore Ravens vs. Cleveland Browns NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Browns stats and trends

-- Cleveland has played 11 games, with five wins against the spread.

-- This season, the Browns won ATS in their only game as an underdog of 3.5 points or more.
+- The Browns covered the spread in their only game when underdogs by 3.5 points or more.

-- Cleveland's games this year have eclipsed the over/under six times in 11 opportunities (54.5%).

-- Cleveland is 3-2 against the spread and 3-2 overall in games when it records more than 23.0 points.
+- Cleveland is 3-2 against the spread and 3-2 overall when the team scores more than 23.0 points.

-- In games that Cleveland picks up over 369.7 yards, the team is 3-1 against the spread and 2-2 overall.
+- Cleveland is 3-1 against the spread and 2-2 overall when the team amasses over 369.7 yards.

-- This season the Browns have turned the ball over 11 times, three more than the Ravens' takeaways (8).
+- This year the Browns have turned the ball over 11 times, three more than the Ravens' takeaways (8).

 Home and road insights

-- Baltimore has hit the over in four of five home games this season.
+- This year, Baltimore has hit the over in four of five home games.

 - On the road, Cleveland is 3-2 against the spread, and 2-3 overall.

-- This season, in four of five away games Cleveland has gone over the total.
+- Cleveland has hit the over in four of five away games this season.

 Powered by Data Skrive.